 Local candidates begin filing

-Four candidates for Alexander County Board of Commissioners and one candidate for Alexander County Board of Education have filed thus far at the Alexander County Board of Elections Office in Taylorsville.
+Four candidates for Alexander County Board of Commissioners and two candidates for Alexander County Board of Education have filed thus far at the Alexander County Board of Elections Office in Taylorsville.

 County Commissioner candidates